Cat Pregnancy: How to Tell if Your Cat is Pregnant & More

 Care of Pregnant Cat

 The first thing you should do if you suspect your cat is pregnant is take her to the vet for a prenatal check-up.
-The queen should continue to have exercise in order for her to keep muscle tone and to avoid gaining too much weight.
 Assuming you have a healthy cat, the best care you can give her is a diet high in nutrients, along with plenty of fresh, clean water.
 Approximately 3 weeks before she is due begin adding a premium kitten food to her diet.
 Each week increase the amount of the kitten food, so when she is in her final week of pregnancy, she is on all kitten food, and continue on it until after the kittens have been weaned.
 Feed small, frequent meals (approx. 3-4 meals a day).
 During the last week of pregnancy and the first 3-4 weeks of lactating, she may eat twice the amount she ate before pregnancy.
 As long as she is gaining a healthy amount and not becoming obese, she should receive the food.

 If she has external parasites such as fleas or ear mites or internal parasites such as roundworms, discuss treatment options with your veterinarian.
 It would be preferable to treat her for these infections before she becomes pregnant.
 You should never administer any drug or supplement to a pregnant or nursing cat unless instructed by your veterinarian.
 This is especially important during pregnancy, where relatively safe and common drugs can be harmful.